mnemnion/urbit/doc/reamde/Nock-to-nck.md

 Nock has no concept of a variable, at all. nck, however, does: rule 0 resolves to any atom, because it's special.
 We aren't using it, yet, and it can't appear in the uncompressed Nock: Hoon resolves all variables, it must, because Nock has none.

+Let's zoom out, for a second: we're looking for a way to use Nock that doesn't rely on hinting to produce jet-assisted code.
+To do this, one step is to put all the jet-assisted formulas at the top of the rule stack, in a way that lets us reuse the rule stack on later nouns.
+Ideally, the very front are the hardware-level jets, followed by the most important Hoon code, and so on, embodying the entire Hoon kernel in a single compressed ruleset that all nouns are subsequently prepended with during the nckdown stage.

+This requires some changes to our algorithm, and probably to the Hoon toolpath.

 There's no special reason Hoon should have to emit Nock, however.
 It can emit a Nock intermediate that allows for generic atoms,